lucyms0312/LucysTetrisClone/README.md

 A classic Tetris game implemented in C++ using the SFML (Simple and Fast Multimedia Library) for graphics, audio, and window management.

+Although this script was prompted by me and slightly edited by me, this code heavily uses AI so some features might be unstable, please bear with me as I take the time to fix these issues

 ## Features

 - **Classic Tetris Gameplay**: Standard Tetris mechanics with falling tetrominoes, line clearing, scoring, and levels.